helemaalbigt/VrDebug/README.md

 # VrDebug

-VrDebug is a tiny library to help you debug positions in VR by spawning simple prefabs in the scene.
+VrDebug is a tiny library to help you debug positions, axis and lines in VR.
+In code it works similar to Unity's Debug.DrawLine(), except here it's visible in game view (and in VR).

 ## Setup